Circassians in Turkey: Ottoman Circassian renaissance

+Cooperation with Greece during the Greco-Turkish War (1919–1922)

+During the Greco-Turkish War of 1919-1922, many Circassians cooperated with Greece.
+Thousands or tens of thousands of Circassians volunteered to join the Greek Army, while notable individuals such as ended up siding siding with Greece against the Turkish National Movement.
+A Circassian nationalist organization was also formed during that period, seeking a joint Greek–Circassian protectorate in the South Marmara.
+Many Circassians were later deported to either Greece or eastern Anatolia, notwithstanding whether they cooperated with Greece or not.

 Assimilation of Turkey's Circassians

 Turkey has the largest Circassian population in the world, around half of all Circassians live in Turkey, mainly in the provinces of Samsun and Ordu (in Northern Turkey), Kahramanmaraş (in Southern Turkey), Kayseri (in Central Turkey), Bandırma, and Düzce (in Northwest Turkey), along the shores of the Black Sea; the region near the city of Ankara.
 All citizens of Turkey are considered Turks by the government, but it is estimated that approximately two million ethnic Circassians live in Turkey.
 The "Circassians" in question do not always speak the languages of their ancestors, and in some cases some of them may describe themselves as "only Turkish".
 The reason for this loss of identity is mostly due to natural assimilation, but also due to Turkey's government assimilation policies and marriages with non–Circassians.

-Especially after the 1940s, Circassians were restricted by policies such as the prohibition of Circassian language, Turkification of village names, and the ban on Circassian surnames.
+Especially after the 1940s, Circassians were restricted by policies such as ostracization of the Circassian language in public, Turkification of village names, and the ban on Circassian surnames.
 Despite these policies, the Circassians remained loyal to the Turkish state.

 In December 2021, Deutsche Welle's Turkish language documentary "The story of the Circassians from the Caucasus to Turkey" led to substantial discussions regarding the state of Circassian assimilation in Turkey.
 This gave rise to heavy xenophobia, racism and hate speech in Turkish media questioning loyalty of Circassians to the Turkish state and accusing Circassian NGOs of playing in foreign hands.
 Turkish ultranationalists were seen posting genocidal and racist quotes of Nihal Atsız.